 That being said, picking the right CPA exam part to take first is a big decision.
 It could also mean the difference between passing the exam on time or having to pass parts multiple times.
 Let’s talk about some of the popular theories out there then I will give you my opinion.

-Take the Hardest CPA Exam Section First
+Take the Hardest Section of the CPA Exam First

 If you are fresh out of school, you should focus on the subject that comes most easily to you.
 For instance, some people are just really good at memorizing legal information and weird tax codes.
 If you are one of these anomalies, REG would also be a good first choice for you.
+Alternatively, experts in economic concepts will want to prioritize the Business Environment and Concepts (BEC) section as their first.

 The point is that your first CPA exam should be something that you feel confident with and will be somewhat easier for you to prepare for and pass.